rednafi/rednafi.com/content/python/concurrent_futures.md

 Writing concurrent code in Python can be tricky.
 Before you even start, you have to worry about all these icky stuff like whether the task at hand is I/O or CPU bound or whether putting the extra effort to achieve concurrency is even going to give you the boost you need.
-Also, the presence of Global Interpreter Lock, GIL[^1] foists further limitations on writing truly concurrent code.
+Also, the presence of Global Interpreter Lock, [GIL] foists further limitations on writing truly concurrent code.
 But for the sake of sanity, you can oversimplify it like this without being blatantly incorrect:

-> In Python, if the task at hand is I/O bound, you can use use standard library's
+> _In Python, if the task at hand is I/O bound, you can use use standard library's
 > `threading` module or if the task is CPU bound then `multiprocessing` module can be your
 > friend.
 These APIs give you a lot of control and flexibility but they come at the cost of
 > having to write relatively low-level verbose code that adds extra layers of complexity on
 > top of your core logic.
 Sometimes when the target task is complicated, it's often
 > impossible to avoid complexity while adding concurrency.
 However, a lot of simpler tasks
-> can be made concurrent without adding too much verbosity.
+> can be made concurrent without adding too much verbosity._

 Python standard library also houses a module called the `concurrent.futures`.
 This module was added in Python 3.2 for providing the developers a high-level interface to launch